DanilleH22/EcoLifeHub/README.md

 * When passing through W3C HTML Validator, no errors were returned.
 * When passing through W3C CSS Validation tester no errors were returned.
-When passing through jigsaw no errors were returned
 * Lighthouse in Devtools has been used to check the accessibility, confirming the font and color chosen are well suited.

 ![Screenshot of Navigation bar.](/assets/image/readme-images/lighthouse-accesibility.png)

-### Unfixed Bugs
-Responsiveness

 ## Deployment